 The effect of the Troubles on mortality is evident by noting the faint vertical band of red cells which appears in the male level plot from around age 18 to 40 after the early 1970s.
-Before this red band appeared cells tended to be a darker orange shade (slightly under 10-3 or 1-in-100 risk of dying), and a slightly lighter orange/yellow shade after.
+Before this red band appeared cells tended to be a darker orange shade (slightly under a 1-in-100 risk), and a slightly lighter orange/yellow shade after.
 No similar discontinuity at this age range after the early 1970s is evident for females.
 Figure 3 explores this pattern further, by plotting the number of deaths for males and females aged between 18 and 40 years.
 A grey band is added indicating the years 1971-1973.
 Male deaths risk in 1971 and 1972, peak in 1973, and then remain above those seen in earlier years for many years afterwards; by contrast no similar increase is seen for females.
-It appears that the Troubles had a longer term effect than WW2 on male mortality, and within Figure 2 this is represented by a polygon that extends to a slightly further to the right than the WW2 polygon.
+The Troubles had a longer term effect than WW2 on male mortality.

 Within Figure 2, the large horizontal grey band indicates the age range 15 to 45 years, within which further analyses will focus.
 Figure 4 shows level plots for males and females for this age range only, using a slightly different colour scheme and range of log10 mortality values to before.
-Within this plot the effect of the Troubles on male mortality is even clearer, and appears as a band of light red, then dark red, cells after the early 1970s after orange and dark red cells in earlier years.
+Within this plot the effect of the Troubles on male mortality is clearer, and appears as a band of light red, then dark red, cells after the early 1970s after orange and dark red cells in earlier years.
 Again, no similar pattern is seen for females.
 The disruption to earlier trends for males appears mainly to affect males once they have reached adulthood, and to be sharpest at younger adult ages, from around the ages of 18 to 21 years of age.

 Modelling